ponylang/rfcs/text/0000-remove-http-server-from-stdlib.md

 # Drawbacks

-This is a breaking change for anyone using the HTTP server.
+This is a breaking change for anyone using the HTTP server or client.
 They will have to go through a small upgrade to use Pony stable to fetch the new dependency from a new location.
 Additionally, package names will change as it will no longer be `net/http`.
 That package name makes sense in the standard library, it doesn't as a standalone.

 # Alternatives

-We could leave in the standard library and incur the drawbacks that come from people thinking this is the officially sanctioned HTTP server that we as a community want to go forward with.
+We could leave in the standard library and incur the drawbacks that come from people thinking these is the officially sanctioned HTTP libraries that we as a community want to go forward with.

 # Unresolved questions